Yamato Takeru: Legendary narrative

 The story above is found in the Kojiki.
 In the Nihonshoki version, the father and Yamato Takeru keep a good relation.

 According to traditional sources, Yamato Takeru died in the 43rd year of Emperor Keiko's reign (景行天皇43年).
 The possessions of the dead prince were gathered together along with the sword Kusanagi; and his widow venerated his memory in a shrine at her home.
 Some time later, these relics, including the sacred sword were moved to the current location of Atsuta Shrine.

 Yamato Takeru is believed to have died somewhere in Ise Province.
 According to the legend, the name of Mie Prefecture was derived from his final words.
 After death, his soul turned into a great white bird and flew away.
 His tomb in Ise is known as the Mausoleum of the White Plover.
 A statue of Yamato Takeru stands in Kenroku-en in Kanazawa, Ishikawa.

+Worship

+Owing to the legend of Yamato Takeru's death, he is worshiped as Otori-sama (The Great Bird).
+Otori shrines exist throughout Japan, and every November a festival is held on a day of the Rooster known as Tori no Ichi, literally "Market of the Bird".
+Worshipers pray for prosperity and vendors sell charms on shrine grounds known as kumade, which are miniature rakes adorned with auspicious objects like Maneki-neko or rice.
+Hanazono Shrine and Otori Shrine in Asakusa, Tokyo are famous for their large-scale Tori no Ichi.
+Larger Tori no Ichi can span multiple days and are referred to numerically as Ichi no Tori, Ni no Tori etc.

 Comparative legends

 Anthropologist C. Scott Littleton has described the Yamato Takeru legend as "Arthurian" due to some structural similarities with the King Arthur legend.
 Common points include the use of two magic swords, of which the first validates the authority of the hero; the leadership role of a war band; the death to an enemy after giving up the sword to a female figure; a transportation to the after world; and others.
-Littleton proposed that both legends descend from a common northeast Iranian ancestor.
+Littleton proposed that both legends descend from a common northeast Iranian ancestor, despite evidence to the contrary, with oldest middle eastern equivalent myths springing up after the fall of Byzant (and the subsequent Ottoman translations of texts), while the iconography and heraldry claimed by Covington to be Scythia was brought in from central europe to persian territories in 50~40 BC by troops of the Roman Republic.